Test Template

-1. It can currently only “read” 1 page of an invoice, so I recommend using the first page so it picks up the invoice number, date, etc.
+1. It can currently only “read” 1 page of an invoice, so we recommend using the first page so it picks up the invoice number, date, etc.

 1. Since it does import multiple descriptions, there’s now the option to Assign the same COA to multiple rows.
 While you’re using this, try completing this step.
-It will also start to read and code the item based on the description.
-This part is really cool!
-You just have to start using it for it to start picking this up. ?
+It will also start to read and code the item based on the description in future invoice extractions.

 A screenshot of a computer